-Brisbane City Council’s Speed Awareness Monitors program (previously known as portable speed warning signs) is part of Council's commitment to making Brisbane streets safer.
+Brisbane City Council’s Speed Awareness Monitors program is part of Council's commitment to making Brisbane streets safer.

-The program also aligns with Council’s Transport Plan for Brisbane – Strategic Directions implementing local safety improvements in residential neighbourhoods, school zones and high pedestrian activity areas.
+The program also aligns with Council’s Transport Plan for Brisbane – Strategic Directions, by implementing local safety improvements in residential neighbourhoods, school zones and high pedestrian activity areas.

 The speed awareness monitors, known as SAM, aim to change motorist behaviour and reduce speeding in our suburbs.